 How it works

 We use data analytics and machine learning to find out what every single person most likely wants to know right here, right now.
 Every time a user interacts with our systems using an app, scanning a QR code, discovering an iBeacon, she or he creates a data point.
-This ist done completely anonymous and with full respect of our users’ privacy.
-Over the last years our customers have created tons of these data points, which we now can now use as profiles to train our system.
+This is done completely anonymous and with full respect for our users’ privacy.
+Over the last years, our customers have created tons of these data points, which we now can now use as profiles to train our system.

 The system also learned about what the content, our customers are writing, is about, essentially by reading and semantically understanding it.
 This knowledge allows us to curate a personalized experience for every user, at every given time and place.